curkovicf/real-estate/README.md

 </div>

 <div align="center">
-  Simple scrapper which counts number of flats, houses in specific region in Croatia
+  Simple scrapper which counts number of flats, houses in specific region in Croatia.
+  Best used in a CRON job.
 </div>